-King’s has two active Impact Acceleration funding from EPSRC and ESRC.
+King’s has four active Impact Acceleration funding from AHRC, EPSRC, ESRC and MRC.
 The awards help our researchers to enhance the impact of their research by:

 - Strengthening user engagement